How to identify and view tax variances

 Identify the cause

-Note: You can reach out to our support team directly for a Payroll Journal report to help break down specific Tax Variances and Adjustments.
+Note: You can reach out to our support team directly for further assistance to help break down specific Tax Variances and Adjustments.

 Variances often appear after a retroactive tax rate change.
 For more information on bank statement codes, please see our guide on bank codes.